l33tname/blog/_posts/2015-06-04-jekyll-nginx-rewrite-rules.md

 ###Update

-For some weird reason all these redirection foo doesn't work when the upstream for blog a url not on port 80 is.
+For some weird reason all these redirection foo doesn't work when the blog upstream not on port 80 is.

   [1]: https://vec.io/posts/jekyll-clean-urls-with-nginx
   [2]: http://rickharrison.me/how-to-remove-trailing-slashes-from-jekyll-urls-using-nginx